2017 ICNC-Rutgers Online Course Assessment

 Learning gains survey results

+38 participants completed both the pre and post course learning gains survey.
 Included below are the graphed responses to selected questions from the learning gains survey (conducted among the same group of participants that took both surveys) that demonstrate the extent of the knowledge improvements that is assessed based on participants’ knowledge base prior to taking the course and after they completed it.

 - On a scale of 1-5, please select the number that best represents your current knowledge of civil resistance or nonviolent movements.